A Brief History of the Marque

 The Czechoslovakian Orion company was established in 1859 by Vilém Michl in Slaný which, at the time, was part of the Austro-Hungarian Empire.

 The company produced bicycles, and built its first motorcycle in 1902 badged 'Michl Orion'.
 Production of their quality machines ceased at the onset of war in 1914, resuming shortly after the armistice.
 From 1919 they built mainly two-stroke machines, including a 594cc twin which delivered 4½ h.p. which was designed for mountain riding or sidecar work.
 Another famed machine was a four-stroke, the 500cc OHV F58A sports model which could achieve 120 km/h - a very respectable performance in the day.

 Vilém's wife became the first female motorcyclist in the country, and their son Zdeněk was responsible for a number of successful designs including the F58A.
 Zdeněk was murdered by the Nazis during the German occupation.

 The company foundered in 1933 as a result, presumably, of the Great Depression.

-If you have a query about Orion Motorcycles, or have some information to add about these Veteran and Vintage Czech machines, please contact us
+If you have a query or information about Orion motorcycles machines, please contact us